 The Cave of Poetry or Grotta Della Poesia [map] is a magical natural swimming pool located on the east coast of Puglia.
 Local friends informed us that in August the place is overflowing with people, but in June the cave was just a delightful place to spend some time.
 From time to time, people would jump off the cave’s arch into the swimming hole, creating a sense of anticipation whenever the next person lines up to jump.

 A similar atmosphere exists at the Ciolo Bay or Baia del Ciolo [map], a fjord-like cove underneath a very tall bridge where people come to swim or jump off the cliffs.

 Finally, thanks to randomly poking around on Maps.me, we stumbled upon the Beach and Natural Pool of Marina Serra [map].
 These rocky beaches and naturally-formed pools are great for a swim and a quick cool-down after a hot day.
 You’ll have views of the blue sea and an ancient guard tower further down the coast.
-This natural pool reminded me a lot of the amazing pools you can find on the Azores islands.
 Again, reviews online do complain it’s too full in August, so you’re best off visiting this outside of the peak month.